GNOME/gnome-network-displays/README.md

 To build it locally:

-- clone the repository
+- Clone the repository
-- install build dependencies (e.g. on Fedora with `dnf build-dep gnome-network-displays`)
+- Install build dependencies (e.g. on Fedora with `dnf build-dep gnome-network-displays`, on Ubuntu based system with `apt install libgstrtspserver-1.0-dev libgstreamer-plugins-base1.0-dev libavahi-client-dev libavahi-gobject-dev libgtk-3-dev libnm-dev libpulse-dev`)
-- install `meson`
+- Install `meson`
-- run `meson build` on the cloned repository
+- Run `meson build` on the cloned repository
-- run `meson install` on the `build` folder created by meson
+- Run `meson install` on the `build` folder created by meson

 Devices
 =======